sigstore/architecture-docs/client-spec.md

 In such cases, the Signer can skip the key generation step; the signing procedure is otherwise unaltered.

-*Timestamping.* Currently, the Transparency Service includes a timestamp in its response to the Signer.
-This timestamp comes from the Transparency Service’s internal clock, which is not externally verifiable or immutable.
-For this reason, a Signer SHOULD get their signatures timestamped.
-However, a Signer MAY choose to omit the timestamping step; in this case, the Signer MUST use the Transparency Service to provide a timestamp for the signature.
+*Timestamping.* The signed MUST obtain a timestamp for their signatures.
+This MUST come from a RFC3161 Timestamping Authority.

 *Transparency.* The Signer SHOULD upload signing metadata to the Transparency Service, but MAY choose to skip this step (for instance, for privacy reasons).
-In this case, the Signer MUST use a Timestamping Service to provide a timestamp for the signature.

 *Other workflows.* A client may support signing workflows different from that described above.
 For instance, a Signer may want to use a long-lived signing key